-- Lacuna of the Charter on the enumeration of the human rights and fundamental freedoms was soon filled by the GA Resolution 217 (III)A December 10, 1948, Universal Declaration of Human Rights. - ➤ Value: As a resolution of the General Assembly, it was not formally binding on the Member States, nor does it establish any legal mechanism to ensure the effective realization of the rights enunciated. - However, the Declaration is "undoubtedly the expression of the legal conscience of Humanity, represented in the UN and, as such, the source of a "higher law", a higher law whose principles cannot be disregarded by its members". - In practice: guideline of inspiration and a higher criterion of interpretation for the international or domestic bodies called upon to shape positive international human rights law.
+- The gap in the charter on the enumeration of the human rights and fundamental freedoms was soon filled by the GA Resolution 217 (III)A 10 December 1948, Universal Declaration of Human Rights. - ➤ Value: as a resolution of the General Assembly, it was not formally binding on the member states, nor does it establish any legal mechanism to ensure the effective realization of the rights enunciated. - However, the declaration is "undoubtedly the expression of the legal conscience of humanity, represented in the UN and, as such, the source of a "higher law", a higher law whose principles cannot be disregarded by its members". - In practice: guideline of inspiration and a higher criterion of interpretation for the international or domestic bodies called upon to shape positive international human rights law.